openfun/richie/UPGRADE.md

 ## Unreleased

 - An API endpoint has been created to retrieve the context of a LTI Consumer plugin.
   You need to append this route to api routes in your `urls` configuration.
+Furthermore to optimize db accesses, if a cache called `memory_cache` is defined in `CACHES`, the response will be cached for 9min 30s.

 ## 2.1.x to 2.2.x